gcappello/dociql/README.md

        description: Markdown enabled description for operation
        query: mutation.mutateSome # Mutation example - invoke mutation

-# define your errors byr providing a list
+# define your errors by providing a list
 errorSection:
   description: "Description example of the error catalogue section"
   errorCatalogue: